omeka/omeka-s-enduser/docs/content/media.md

 ## Add media

 Media can only be added via an [item](../content/items.md).
-Options for adding media to your items include uploading a file, or directly attaching content with oEmbed, YouTube URLs, IIIF URLs, or writing HTML.
+Options for adding media to your items include uploading a file, or directly attaching content with a URL, oEmbed, YouTube URL, IIIF URL, or by writing HTML using the HTML editor.

 At the media adding stage, the only metadata that can be entered is a Title.
 If you wish to further describe each file, you can edit it after it has been uploaded.

 ### Media thumbnails

 Thumbnails are automatically created for many file types.
-Thumbnail creation relies on the ability of your [chosen thumbnail utility](../install.md) (the default being ImageMagick) and which file types it can process.
+Thumbnail creation relies on the ability of your [chosen thumbnail utility](../configuration.md#thumbnails) (the default being ImageMagick) and which file types it can process.
 Look up the utility you are using (such as ImageMagick, Imagick, or GD) to find out which file types it supports.

+If you wish your item to have a generic thumbnail (such as an icon of a book, or a musical note for an audio file), you can upload those default images as assets, then attach them manually to files using the [Advanced tab in the Item editing screen](../content/items.md#advanced).

 ### File size limitations